tasmota/docs/docs/PWM-dimmer-switch.md

 Command|Parameters
 :---|:---
 BriPreset|`<low>,<high>` = set brightness low and high presets<br>`1..255` = set brightness preset<br>`+` = increase brightness preset<br>`-` = decrease brightness preset
+LedMask|Set a bitmask specifiying which LEDs are used to indicate the current brightness.
+LEDs not included in the bitmask can be controlled with [LedPower<x>](Commands.md#ledpower).<br>`<bitmask>` = bitwise value representing each LED.
+Values may be entered as either hexadecimal or decimal values (e.g., 0xFFFF = 65535).
+Note that LED 0 is tied to the relay and is always used to indicate the first level of brightness.
+0xFFFF (= 1111 1111 1111 1111) All LEDs are used to indicate the  brightness (default)<br>Ex.: LedMask 3 = Use LEDs 0, 1 and 2 to indicate the brightness.
 PWMDimmerPWMs|Set the PWM (channel) count of lights in the device group controlled by the module (CW=2, RGB=3, RGBW=4, RGBCW=5).
 SetOption86|Set brightness LED timeout<br>`0` = disable timeout (default)<br>`1` = enable timeout
 SetOption87|Set powered-off LED (nightlight)<br>`0` = disable powered-off LED (default)<br>`1` = enable powered-off LED